Game

 subject; contents; theme of a discussion or piece of writing

-Sometimes it is hard to choose a topic to write about.
+Sometimes it is hard to choose a

 candidate